Matus-Dubrava/file_scanner/README.md

         -   add version file, tracking version, commit_id & build_type
     -   test file stats are computed correctly
     -   test adding records to md database
+    -   ensure that md init/add/mv cannot be applied on files under .md directory itself
+    -   add support for .md sub-repositories
+        -   files will be tracked in the closest .md repository on the path to the root
+    -   add `commit` argument to functions that perform database operations so that they can optionally changes
+    -   refactor paths to use .joinpath instead of "/"

 -   DONE:
     -   test case which covers that `md init` creates target dir if it doesn't exist